engraving-challenges/main/2-editing-workflow.md

 #### Task Analysis and Initial Empty File

-Have a close look at the assignement and the given score.
-Please make notes about your impressions: How do you expect your tools to be able to deal with the task, which problems do you expect etc.?
+Have a close look at the assignement.
+How do you expect your tools to be able to deal with the task, what problems do you expect etc.?

 Create an empty file using your notation program, set paper size to what the challenge description says and commit it.